 (performed by two or more people, the patient can help)

 Usage: lifting the patient in bed; moving from bed to chair and vice versa.
-Contraindications: the patient cannot sit; injuries or pain in the shoulder, chest, upper back.
+Contraindications: the patient cannot sit; damage or pain in the shoulder, chest, upper back.

-Explain to the patient the course of the procedure, make sure that he understands it and obtain consent to the procedure.
+Explain the procedure to the patient, make sure he understands it and obtain consent to perform it.
 Assess the patient's condition and environment.

-Help the patient to sit up: one nurse supports the patient; the other puts a pillow against the headboard (or raises the headboard).
+Help the patient sit up: one nurse supports the patient; the other places a pillow at the head of the bed (or raises the head of the bed).

 Stand on both sides of the bed: